Electronic Funds Transfer

 - All withholding filers are required to submit all returns and payments electronically.

-- All employers are required to file their annual report of withholding statements, Form W-2, electronically.
+- All employers are required to file their annual report of withholding statements, Forms W-2 and 1099, electronically.

-If you are unable to make the necessary changes to file and pay electronically, request a waiver.
-Requests for a waiver must be submitted in writing, using the applicable waiver request form.
+If you are unable to make the necessary changes to file and pay electronically, request an electronic filing waiver.
+Requests for a waiver must be submitted using the applicable waiver request form.

 For additional information about using Electronic Payments, review the Electronic Payment Guide.